pohlm01/master-thesis/3_mtc.typ

 Subsequently, the batch transfers to the issued state, i.e., the @ca published the signed validity window and abridged assertions.
 As an invariant, all batches before the latest issued one must be issued as well, i.e., no gaps are allowed.

-Every time a batch becomes ready, the @ca converts all assertions it found to be valid into abridged assertions by hashing the (possibly large) signature key in that assertion.
+Every time a batch becomes ready, the @ca converts all assertions it found to be valid into abridged assertions by hashing the -- possibly large -- signature key in that assertion.
-Afterward, it builds a Merkle Tree as depicted in @merkle_tree_abridged_assertion.
+Afterward, it builds a Merkle Tree as depicted in @fig:merkle_tree_abridged_assertion.
-Lastly, the @ca signs a `LabeledValidityWindow` that contains the domain separator `Merkle Tree Crts ValidityWindow\0` to prevent cross protocol attacks, the `issuer_id`, the `batch_number`, and all Merkle Tree root hashes that are currently valid.
+Lastly, the @ca signs a `LabeledValidityWindow` that contains the domain separator `Merkle Tree Crts ValidityWindow\0`, the `issuer_id`, the `batch_number`, and all Merkle Tree root hashes that are currently valid.
+The domain separator allows the protocol to be extended in the future, if the @ca would need to sign different structs with the same key.
+One example could be the introduction of a revocation mechanism that requires the @ca to sign some data with the same key.
+Signing the entire validity window instead of each tree root individually has two advantages:
+For one, if a client or Transparency Service is behind more than one Tree Head, only a single signature needs to be transferred instead of multiple, which saves bandwidth and computational effort for the signature verification.
+The second benefit is that it complicates split-view attacks.
+A @ca would have to keep the split view for an entire validity window instead of just a single tree head, which increases the chances of it being noticed.

 // - As mentioned earlier: Merkle Trees